Metabolism 101: Introduction to Metabolism and Nutrition

 Maude Morin is a Saint John dietitian.
 She is a dietitian for women’s health, hormonal support, dietary management of PCOS, digestive health and more.
 Maude has appeared in a variety of publications including Reader’s Digest, Best Health Magazine, Toronto Star, Globe and Mail and many more.

 JM Nutrition is a nutritional counselling service by registered dietitians and nutritionists in Canada.
-Main service area: dietitians Ontario, main office: registered dietitian and nutritionist Toronto.
+Main service area: dietitians Ontario, main office: Toronto.

 Author: Julie Mancuso